emrecoban/nextjs-blog/README.md

 - `next/image:` Resizing & optimizing images.
 - `next/head:` Adding metadatas.
 - `next/script:` Loading third-party scripts such as analytics, ads.
 - [CSS Modules](https://nextjs.org/docs/basic-features/built-in-css-support): Allow you to locally scope CSS at the component-level by automatically creating unique class names.
+- `pages/_app.js:` A top-level React component that wraps all the pages in your application.

 ## Acknowledgements